-It is suffice to say that none of those things have happened.
+It suffices to say that none of those things have happened.

 I recently discovered TheMinimalists.com.
 It's a website run by two cool dudes who quit lucrative corporate jobs to follow their true passion as writers.
 Their refreshing essays are rife with jabs at modern-day clutter, musings about their feelings, and calls for living a simpler and more meaningful life.

-In his essay "30 Life Lessons from 30 Years," Joshua Fields Millburn shares his insights and observations as a newly turned 30 year old.
+In his essay "30 Life Lessons from 30 Years," Joshua Fields Millburn shares his insights and observations as a new 30-year-old.

-Among the thirty lessons which you should read here, one stands out in particular:
+Among the 30 lessons, one stands out in particular: